juliewang2020/cca_lol/1_Model Scraper.md

 * Controlling Mouse Inputs
   * In order to increase the image quality, I would prefer to zoom in using the model viewer a certain amount before taking the screenshot.
 In the above example, the model takes up a little over 50% of the model viewer's height.
   * Will I need to change the inputs on the website form in order to scrape all the skins?
 And can I use these buttons to help scrape for the names of the skins?
+  * Can I control the area of the screenshot?
+Or will I need to crop it later?
 * How to remove the backgrounds ( I don't know anything here at all!)
   * No clue here on how to remove patterned backgrounds.